-A great addition to Lake Erie Island Books
+A great addition to Lake Erie Islands Books

-The Put in Bay Gazette News is proud to announce that one of its own writers will be releasing his first Lake Erie Island Books July 4th,2018.
+The Put in Bay Gazette News is proud to announce that one of its writers will release his first Lake Erie Island Books on July 4th,2018.
 Gordy Barr’s “Legends of Middle Bass and Other Lake Erie Islands” will hit newsstands on Independence Day.
-Barr’s book is filled with western basin island lore, extraordinary island stories, and island tall tales.
+Barr’s book contains western basin island lore, extraordinary island stories, and tall tales.
 Barr’s Book will join writer Bob Adamov’s collection of books about Put-in-Bay.

 The book is a selection of Barr’s past writing from the Put in Bay Gazette and is divided into four sections (Summer, Fall, Winter, and Spring).
-Each season holds its own set of stories and each story reflects some aspect of the diverse subject matter of the Lake Erie Islands.
-Per Jeff Koehler, co-editor of the Put-in-Bay Gazette, “From day one (2010), Gordy’s articles were diverse and interesting.
+Each season holds its own set of stories, reflecting some aspect of the diverse subject matter of the Lake Erie Islands.
+Jeff Koehler, co-editor of the Put-in-Bay Gazette, said, “From day one (2010), Gordy’s articles were diverse and interesting.
 In-depth research, a touch of the unusual, his bizarre sense of humor, and the ability to write about any island topic have resulted in a wonderful and eclectic collection of island literature”.

 Notes on the Story:

 1) “The book “Legends of Middle Bass and Other Lake Erie Islands” can be purchased on eBay as well as several island stores starting July